-Supervision: Rebecca Price, PhD and Karen Jakubowski, PhD
+Supervision: Karen Jakubowski, PhD

 The Birmingham Free Clinic provides medical care at no cost to people without insurance in the greater Pittsburgh community.
 The BFC provides primary and acute medical care, medication access, medical and social services, case management, and insurance navigation services to individuals with a focus on continuity, prevention, and education.
 Patients served at BFC come from many backgrounds but include significant numbers of Spanish-speaking and other immigrant groups.
-Interns have the opportunity to carry a caseload of adult individual therapy clients presenting with a variety of psychiatric concerns, with a focus on briefer, evidence-based CBT approaches
+Interns have the opportunity to carry a caseload of adult individual therapy clients presenting with a variety of psychiatric concerns, with a focus on briefer, evidence-based CBT approaches.
+Interns also have the opportunity to use video/audio interpretation services.

-Adult Services IOP and PHP (Intensive Outpatient and Partial Hospitalization Programs) Supervision: Jamie Harris, LCSW [Bipolar IOP]; Tiffany Painter, LCSW; Ran Li, MD; Elyse Watson, MD; Adina Tillery-Balogh, LCSW and Lisa Sebastiani, LCSW.
+Adult Services IOP and PHP (Intensive Outpatient and Partial Hospitalization Programs) Supervision: Jamie Harris, LCSW [Bipolar IOP]; Tiffany Painter, LCSW; Ran Li, MD; Elyse Watson, MD; Adina Tillery-Balogh, LCSW and Lisa Sebastiani, LCSW